esehara/TagWriter/README_en.md

 ---

-## ⚙️ How to use .env
+## How to use .env

-Create a `.env` file in your working directory and specify your API key, model name, and base URL as follows:
+Create a `.env` file in your project directory and specify your API key, model name, and base URL as follows:

 ```env
 API_KEY=sk-xxxxxxx